 Source: Kia

-The 2023 Kia Seltos makes our list with an MSRP of just $23,695 for the base LX trim.
-This model comes standard with a 2.0-litre four-cylinder engine that delivers 146 horsepower.
+The 2024 Kia Seltos makes our list with an MSRP of just $28,066 for the LX base trim.
+This model comes standard with a 2.0-litre four-cylinder engine that delivers 147 horsepower.
 It also has a roomy 1,778-litre cargo area with the rear seats folded.

 The 2023 Seltos also comes standard with a handful of advanced safety bits.
-These include safe-exit assist, rear-occupant alert, blind-spot monitoring, rear cross-traffic alert, and a rearview camera.
+These include automatic emergency braking, lane-keeping assist, lane-follow assist, safe-exit assist, rear-occupant alert, blind-spot monitoring with collision avoidance, rear cross-traffic alert with collision avoidance, and a rearview camera.

 2023 Nissan Kicks